Education and etiquette.

-What makes us Unique?
+What makes us special?

 Is it the brain that differentiates us?

 Let’s guess, is it that we don’t have tails?
 Well, that one was very immature, is it that we can walk just on two legs?
 Is it because we can talk?
 Well, we certainly aren’t the strongest of creatures.
-Then is it the brain that unarguably is of the capacity no other being could reach.
+Then is it the brain which unarguably is of the capacity no other creature could reach.
 Don’t animals get an education?
 Or could it be all of this?

-But considering all of these aspects, what we excel in is it very exclusive to us?
-Think about it; don’t animals talk?
+But considering all of these aspects what we excel in is it very exclusive to us? think about it; don’t animals talk?
 I mean, don’t they communicate?
-It’s unintelligible for us, though, but you must’ve heard them calling and communicating with each other.
+It’s unintelligible for us though but you must’ve heard them calling and communicating with each other.

 How do we differ in mannerism?

 Now tell me, do they have a culture?
 Set of ethics, principles?
 Modesty?
 We still would find these but what makes us stand out in the huge crowd of creations is that we excel in this all, we have it as much as it’s needed to be a man.
 A way of life, a system, discipline, way to talk, behave, how we grow spiritually; It’s part of what education we get.

 Considering all these aspects and many more like these aspects make a human being, more of it makes a better human being and less of it otherwise.
-Can you imagine a lion who couldn’t hunt for food?
+Imagine a lion who couldn’t hunt?
 An eagle who couldn’t fly, an elephant who couldn’t use its trunk, the discussion is lost.

-Literacy Vs Etiquette
+Literacy Vs etiquettes

-Be honest, won’t you prefer an illiterate, soft speaking, well mannered, disciplined, well with etiquette and honest man over an educated man who lacks the qualities and etiquette?
-Maybe it’s not just the education, or more precisely, it isn’t what we call culture that makes a man.
+Be honest, won’t you prefer an illiterate, soft speaking, well mannered, disciplined, well with etiquettes and honest man over an educated man who lacks the qualities and etiquettes?
+Maybe it’s not just the education or more precisely it isn’t what we call education that makes a man.
 But it’s not the qualification certificate that makes a man, it’s the qualities he owns, how spiritually strong he is.

 No matter how he’s educated, no matter if any piece of paper qualifies him or not.
-He still remains the more educated, no matter if he couldn’t even read.
+He still remains the more educated no matter if he couldn’t even read.
 Literacy and education at this point seem so different to me.
-Though I shall never deny the importance of it as it sure makes one shine and glitter, he needs the polish of etiquette before, without which he’s incomplete.
+Though I shall never deny the importance of it as it sure makes one shine and glitter but he needs the polish of etiquettes before, without which he’s incomplete.